 - Stroke is a leading cause of serious long-term disability.

-- Stroke is the fourth leading cause of death in the United States for both men and women.
+- Stroke is the fifth leading cause of death in the United States for both men and women.

 - People of all ages and backgrounds can have a stroke.